5 Best Essential Oils for Natural House Cleaning

 Combining 5 to 10 drops of lavender essential oil with a cup of white vinegar will help cut through grease and disinfect surfaces.
 White vinegar alone doesn’t smell that great, so adding lavender essential oil really helps reduce the potency of the vinegar smell.

 As both antiviral and antibacterial, this citrus bomb is sure to not only degrease surfaces and items around your abode, but also enliven your surroundings and revitalize your senses.

 Try combining 5 to 10 drops of pure lemon essential oil with a cup of water in a spray bottle and simply spray around your house or let the mist fall onto porous surfaces like a fabric couch to awaken your room with a natural splendor.

-Well, pure pine essential oil can be used in the same way!
-Just drop it in some hot water and use it to clean your floors.
+Just place a few drops in some hot water and use it to clean your floors.
 It kills yeast spores, E.coli, and other common household germs.
 Not only that, you’ll bask in the natural and fresh scent that comes from the essential oil.

-What combination is your new favorite?
+What essential oil is your new favorite?

-Be sure to watch my videos on EverTalk TV for more nutritional, culinary, and entrepreneurial ideas delivered straight to your device!
+Don’t forget to sign up for my newsletter to receive unique all-natural health insights straight to your inbox.
+And be sure to watch my videos on EverTalk TV for more nutritional, culinary, and entrepreneurial ideas delivered straight to your device!